 You’ll need your passport for registration, along with a German address.
 The easiest option is to use that of your hotel or hostel.

-The whole process of buying the card and getting it set up was incredibly easy and painless.
-I was told it would take 20 minutes for the card to activate but I was already connected within five minutes.
-Some services claim up to two hours to activate.
+The whole process of buying the card and getting it set up was easy and painless.
+It can take up to two hours to activate with some companies, but I was connected within five minutes.
 My entire time spent in the store was about 15 minutes.

 Topping Up